elastic/kibana/rfcs/text/0017_url_service.md

 One major reason we want to "refresh" the Short URL Service and the URL Generator Service is their architecture.

-Currently, the Short URL Service is implemented on top of `url` type saved object on the server-side.
+Currently, the Short URL Service is implemented on top of the `url` type saved object on the server-side.
 However, it only exposes the HTTP endpoints, it does not expose any API on the server for the server-side plugins to consume; on the client-side there is no plugin API either, developers need to manually execute HTTP requests.